GLACIS·US state AI laws·Colorado·Updated June 2026

 3

-Implement algorithmic fairness testing for high-risk systems.
+Even though SB 26-189 drops the AI-specific discrimination duty, existing Colorado anti-discrimination law still applies — so fairness testing remains worthwhile.
 Test for disparate impact across protected characteristics (race, gender, age, disability).
-Generate verifiable evidence of testing—not just internal reports but cryptographic attestations that testing occurred and results were reviewed.
-This addresses the core compliance question: can you prove you tested for discrimination?
+Generate verifiable evidence of testing — not just internal reports but cryptographic attestations that testing occurred and results were reviewed.
+The same evidence supports your ADMT documentation and human-review records.

 4